PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music

 \subsection{Performance of the Baseline Approaches}

-To explore the different strategies of incorporating singing vocal extractor for lyrics transcription, we report the lyrics transcription performances of two-step pipelines, i.e the plug-and-play and the re-training approaches.
+To explore the different strategies of incorporating singing vocal extractor for lyrics transcription, we report the lyrics transcription performances of two-step pipelines, i.e the pre-and-pre and pre-and-fine approaches.

-In Table~\ref{summary_table}, we can see that the re-training approaches significantly outperform the corresponding play-and-plug approaches on both the extractors (eg. Re-training Res with WER of 34.89\% achieves relative 40.10\% improvement from Plug-and-Play Res with WER of 58.25\% on Mauch dataset).
-This consistent improvement from plug-and-play approach to re-training approach indicates that re-training approach is more capable of addressing the mismatch problem that exists in the plug-and-play approach between the training and testing for the transcriber.
+In Table~\ref{summary_table}, we can see that the pre-and-fine approaches significantly outperform the corresponding pre-and-pre approaches on both the extractors (eg. pre-and-fine sRes with WER of 34.89\% achieves relative 40.10\% improvement from pre-and-pre sRes with WER of 58.25\% on Mauch dataset).
+This consistent improvement from pre-and-pre approach to pre-and-fine approach indicates that pre-and-fine approach is more capable of addressing the mismatch problem that exists in the pre-and-pre approach between the training and testing for the transcriber.

-In Table~\ref{summary_table}, we also compare the two-step approaches on two different extractors, a popular open-source Umx and and recent high performing vocal extractor Residual-Unet, eg. Plug-and-Play Res vs. Plug-and-Play Umx and Re-Training Res vs. Re-Training Umx.
-Note that the simplified Residual-Unet outperforms Umx for the task of singing vocal extraction on MusDB18 testset with SDR of 8.41dB and 6.32dB, respectively.
-We observe a superior performance of the simplified Residual Unet extractor over the umx extractor for both plug-and-play and re-training approaches for lyrics transcription as well.
-This corroborates the intuition that an improved vocal extraction front-end helps the downstream tasks, e.g. the lyrics transcription.
-To this regards, we perform the rest of the experiments using the simplified Residual-Unet extractor.

-We note that the DM approach outperforms Plug-and-Play Umx, Plug-and-Play Res and Re-Training Umx systems across all datasets significantly, and performs better than Re-Training Res for Hansen and Jamendo datasets.
+We note that the DM approach outperforms pre-and-pre UMX, pre-and-pre sRes and pre-and-fine UMX systems across all datasets significantly, and performs better than pre-and-fine sRes for Hansen and Jamendo datasets.
 This suggests that the DM approach is as competitive as the two-steps pipelines, and the presence of music in DM actually contributes to compensate the distorted parts that is lack in two-step pipelines.